This article about Biometric Residence Permits was published by the Great British Mag content team on 21 November, 2019

 How do I get my BRP?

-Getting your BRP is very simple.
+Getting your BRP is simple.
 Your photograph, fingerprints and signature will be taken as part of your visa application.
 If you wear a head covering for religious or medical reasons you will not have to take it off.

 When your student visa is granted, a vignette sticker will be placed in your passport.
 The vignette will be valid for 30 days.
 It gives you permission to enter the UK so you must travel to the UK before the vignette expires.